martkist/freech-html/README.md

-twister-html
+freech-html
 ============

-HTML interface for **[twister](http://twister.net.co)** (see git repo [here](https://github.com/miguelfreitas/twister-core)).
+HTML interface for **freech** (see git repo [here](https://github.com/martkist/freech-core)).
 It is a FOSS which is being under heavy construction.

-To use it, clone this repo under `~/.twister/html` like this:
+To use it, clone this repo under `~/.freech/html` like this:

-    git clone https://github.com/miguelfreitas/twister-html.git ~/.twister/html
+    git clone https://github.com/martkist/freech-html.git ~/.freech/html

-If you're on **Mac OS X** — clone to `${HOME}/Library/Application\ Support/Twister/html` instead of `~/.twister/html`
+If you're on **Mac OS X** — clone to `${HOME}/Library/Application\ Support/Freech/html` instead of `~/.freech/html`

 Be on the bleeding edge
 -----------------------

-All nightly improvements and following fixes of these improvements are tested in [blaster](https://github.com/miguelfreitas/twister-html/tree/blaster) branch.
+All nightly improvements and following fixes of these improvements are tested in [blaster](https://github.com/martkist/freech-html/tree/blaster) branch.
 To be sure you are at the forefront, in stage of lack of testing and consensus:

     git pull && git checkout blaster